Benefits and challenges of shooting 360 video

 The first tech giant to bring a consumer 360 camera was Samsung.
 With the Samsung Gear 360, released in 2016, VR video was available to the masses for the first time.
-Other 360 cameras were also introduced around the same time, but they came from mostly unknown brands and were looked at as a tool for very specialized videographers.
-What Samsung did different was introducing this camera as an add-on to its popular Galaxy phones along with an attachment, the Gear VR, that allowed users to use their phone as a VR headset.
-This was in my opinion the first introduction of an affordable, consumer grade virtual reality camera and video eco system.
+Other 360 cameras were also introduced around the same time, but they came from mostly unknown brands and looked at as a tool for very specialized videographers.
+What Samsung did differently was introducing this camera as an add-on to its popular Galaxy phones along with an attachment, the Gear VR, that allowed users to use their phone as a VR headset.
+This was in my opinion the first introduction of an affordable, consumer-grade virtual reality camera and video ecosystem.

-From a technological stand point 360 cameras are also limited by a couple of factors, although, with every iteration of this technology these limits are improved upon.
-The pixel density of these cameras is usually low due to the nature of the sensors so images and videos are grainy or pixilated if you zoom.
-This is improved upon year-over-year and in my opinion won’t be such a limiting factor as better sensors hit the market.
+From a technological standpoint 360 cameras are also limited by a couple of factors, although, with every iteration of this technology these limits are improved upon.
+The pixel density of these cameras is usually low due to the nature of the sensors, so images and videos are grainy or pixelated if you zoom.
+This is improved upon year-over-year and in my opinion, it won’t be such a limiting factor as better sensors hit the market.
 Another limiting factor is the focal length.
-With regular cameras videographers use specialized lenses to achieve a certain shot, or focus in on a particular object.
+With regular cameras, videographers use specialized lenses to achieve a certain shot or focus on a particular object.
 With 360 cameras the lenses themselves are attached to the camera and cannot be changed, this means that all objects will be in focus and it also means that you cannot shoot VR video in low-light conditions without heavily editing it in post-production.

 For more engaging, and cinematic 360 experiences studios are shooting videos with 360 cameras around a green environment (like green screen but all around you) and heavily editing it with realistic 3D models.
-A few very successful short films where introduced in this format, including a 360 Jurassic World video and a Tomb Raider short film.
-This combination of 360 video and hyper realistic 3D rendering will bring this technology to the masses as shooting technique improve, 3D rendering becomes even more realistic and editing software adapts to the new format.
+A few very successful short films were introduced in this format, including a 360 Jurassic World video and a Tomb Raider short film.
+This combination of 360 video and hyper-realistic 3D rendering will bring this technology to the masses as shooting techniques improve, 3D rendering becomes even more realistic and editing software adapts to the new format.

-As the technology matures and 360 cameras become more wide spread I believe that this format will be more widespread, and we will see movies with famous franchises adopt this format to produce movies and short films that are truly immersive, bringing their brands to this format will increase adoption like we’ve never seen before.
+As the technology matures and 360 cameras become more widespread I believe that this format will be more widespread, and we will see films with famous franchises adopting this format to produce films and short films that are truly immersive, bringing their brands to this format will increase adoption as we’ve never seen before.

-In the meantime, you can contact a representative at GameIN and ask us on how we can use 360 videography to help you and your business bring your ideas and brand to this fully immersive format.
+In the meantime, you can contact a representative at GameIN and ask us how we can use 360 videography to help you and your business bring your ideas and brand to this fully-immersive format.